gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 It easily blocked their path and reached out to grab them.

 Gumption yelped and ducked under the bot's arm.
-Maddy ducked as well but was half a heartbeat too slow.
+Maddy ducked as well but was half a moment too slow.
 A cold metal manipulator twice the size of her hand clamped around her arm!
 "Target acquired!" the bot intoned.